Hannah Montana: Story and characters

 Miley Stewart is a fourteen-year-old middle school student who appears to live a normal life but has a secret identity, pop singer Hannah Montana, an alias she chose so she could have a private life away from the public spotlight.
 To conceal her true identity, she wears a blonde wig when she appears as Hannah.
-Miley's father, Robby Ray Stewart, was a famous country music singer before retiring after his wife's death to focus on raising his two children: Miley and her older brother Jackson.
+Miley's father, Robby Ray Stewart, was a famous country music singer before retiring after his wife's death to focus on raising Miley and her older brother Jackson.
 At the start of the series, the family have moved from Tennessee to Malibu, California, to allow Miley to develop her musical career; Robby Ray works as her manager.
 As her schoolmates idolize Hannah Montana, Miley is often tempted to reveal her secret and assume a celebrity status at school.
-In the pilot episode, Miley's best friend Lilly Truscott uncovers the truth about her alter ego and throughout the first season, Lilly adopts the alias Lola Luftnagle to help protect Miley's secret.
-Miley later reveals her secret to close friend Oliver Oken, leaving him and Lilly as the only schoolmates she trusts with the secret; he adopts the alias Mike Stanley III.
+In the pilot episode, Miley's best friend Lilly Truscott uncovers the truth about her alter ego and adopts the alias Lola Luftnagle to help protect Miley's secret.
+Miley later reveals her secret to close friend Oliver Oken, leaving him and Lilly as the only schoolmates she has trusted with the secret; he adopts the alias Mike Stanley III.
 Jackson works for Rico Suave at a local beach food stand; he and Rico often feature in the show's subplots.
 Miley and her friends begin attending high school at the start of the second season, and in the following season, Lilly and Oliver develop a romantic relationship.

 In the third season finale, Miley relocates her horse Blue Jeans to California after she feels homesick for Tennessee.
 The horse is uncomfortable after being moved, and Miley contemplates permanently returning to her hometown.
 The Stewart family compromise and move out of their house in Malibu to a nearby ranch.
 In the final season, Miley is faced with extra difficulties in maintaining her double life, which affect her capacity to attend college with Lilly.
-She must decide between continuing being Hannah Montana and divulging her secret.
-Ultimately, she reveals her true identity to the world and before leaving for college has to deal with the effects of this decision.
+Faced with the choice between continuing being Hannah Montana and divulging her secret, she ultimately reveals her true identity to the world and has to deal with the effects of this decision before leaving for college.
 She merges her celebrity persona with her former private identity, and Miley Stewart enters adulthood with a newfound celebrity status.